a-b-street/abstreet/docs/design/traffic_sim.md

 help...

 Imagine there's an incredibly rainy afternoon and we've got lots of paper.
-I draw a to-scale map of your hometown, showing detail like how many lanes are on every road, noting the speed limits, and marking all the stop signs and traffic lights.
+I draw a to-scale map of your hometown, showing details like how many lanes are on every road, noting the speed limits, and marking all the stop signs and traffic lights.
 Then I place a bunch of color-coded Hot Wheels and, I don't know, bits of paper around the map.
 Each of the cars will start somewhere and wants to go